Key takeaways

 Meanwhile, Barclaycard has its own shopping portal known as RewardsBoost, and Capital One has Capital One Shopping.

 For example, with Capital One Offers, individuals with cash back credit cards like the Capital One Quicksilver Cash Rewards Credit Card or Capital One QuicksilverOne Cash Rewards Credit Card can earn more cash back with particular retailers.
-To do so, they can simply log in to their Capital One account and navigate to the shopping portal.
-From there, they can click “Save Now” to be taken to a retailer’s site to shop and earn additional rewards at check out.
+To access these perks, simply log in to your Capital One account and navigate to the shopping portal.
+From there, click “Save Now” to be taken to a retailer’s site to shop and earn additional rewards at check out.

 Cash back percentages vary from store to store, and there are usually limits that cap how much additional cash back you can earn.
 Either way, these special offers are all given on top of the cash back you would normally earn with your credit card.
 They’re also easy to add to your card and use, so try to take advantage if you can.